Auto Insurance

 4. Protect Yourself From Legal Expenses

 Lawsuits related to car accidents are increasingly common.
 If another party decides to sue you for damages, your insurance policy can cover legal fees, settlements, and other court-related costs.
 Attorney fees and court expenses can add up quickly, making legal protection one of the most valuable aspects of a comprehensive auto insurance policy.
+The Insurance Information Institute emphasizes that liability coverage provides a critical legal defense layer that most drivers cannot afford to be without.
 Knowing you are protected can give you greater confidence and peace of mind every time you drive.

 Types of Automobile Insurance Coverage You May Need